The JCR committee is responsible for organising the JCR.

 The Discounts Officer loves discounts, even more than the next person.
-As such, their role is to secure discounts at John’s students’ favourite shops – with the added benefit of supporting local Oxford businesses.
+As such, their role is to secure discounts at John’s students’ favorite shops – with the added benefit of supporting local Oxford businesses.
 The role also involves managing the Discounts Scheme social media presence and forming a partnership with local businesses, which means striving to find other ways to support one another with special one-off events for discount card holders or helping them get more involved with supplying JCR events.

 Although we have some humdrum jobs (sorting laundry, meals, the camp-bed scheme) the main part of our job is organising the fabulous (and yet reasonably priced) JCR guest dinners, which happen twice a term.